John Locke Foundation

 In December 2011, Facing South reported that representatives of the American Legislative Exchange Council, American Tradition Institute and the John Locke Foundation were holding forums in the North Carolina coastal communities of Wilmington and Morehead City titled, "The Truth About Wind Power on the Coasts of North Carolina".
 N. C. Senate Bill 3, a law that passed in 2007, made the state the first in the Southeast to adopt a minimum requirement for the use of renewable energy sources by investor-owned electric utilities: 12.5 percent by 2025.
 The groups dismissed the law as an energy tax on the poor.
 The John Locke Foundation is calling for repealing it entirely, as well as abandoning all state efforts to address global warming.

-The John Locke Foundation and the tobacco industry
+John Locke Foundation Ties to the Tobacco Industry

 JLF has received funding from Phillip Morris (PM), and the former president of the JLF sat on the National Advisory Board of a front-group set up by Phillip Morris called the "National Smokers Alliance."